sean-gits-py/sean-gits-py/README.md

 🔍 **Current Projects:**

 My recent projects are built using linux, docker, python, and SQL databases.
-Such projects enable me to further develop my skills in *database modeling* (conceptual, logical, and physical) for complex enterprise reporting and ***predictive analytics***.
+Such projects enable me to further develop my skills in *data modeling* (conceptual, logical, and physical) for complex enterprise reporting and ***predictive analytics***.

 <br>